-There’s a reason smartphones have become digital lifelines — they can do most everything including sending and receiving email.
-One of the first steps you’ll want to do after getting a new smartphone is to set up your email on it.
-Though the specific steps may vary based on the phone’s operating system, the email app, and the service provider, the following general instructions can help you set up email on your smartphone.
+There’s a reason smartphones have become digital lifelines.
+It’s because they can do most things a computer does, including sending and receiving email.
+Setting up email is one of the first things you’ll want to do with a new smartphone.
+Though the specific steps may vary according to the phone’s operating system, the email app and the service provider, these general instructions can help you set up email on your smartphone.

-1. Choose an email app.
-If you’re new to smartphones, going with the phone’s default email app is probably the best choice to start with.
-If you’re a more advanced user and want certain features or compatibility with your work’s email system, you may want to search the app store.
+If you’re new to smartphones, the phone’s default email app is probably the best choice to start with.
+If you’re a more advanced user, and want certain features or compatibility with your work’s email system, you may want to search the app store.

-Gather the following information (you’ll be prompted to enter it at some point during the email setup process):
+Gather the following information, which you’ll need to enter at some point during the email setup process:

-If mail server addresses, port numbers and SSL settings sound complicated and unfamiliar, take a deep breath.
+If mail server addresses, port numbers and SSL settings sound complicated, take a deep breath.
 They’re usually easy to find using a quick Google search.
-For example, if you’re setting up a Gmail account on your smartphone, try a quick search for “incoming gmail mail server settings.”
-Likewise, your email provider’s help pages will likely have a page that details the current server addresses, port numbers, and SSL security setting requirements.
+For example, if you’re setting up a Gmail account on your smartphone, try a quick search for ‘incoming gmail mail server settings’.
+Your email provider’s help pages will likely have a page listing the current server addresses, port numbers, and SSL security setting requirements.

-Some email apps are preconfigured with common email providers like Google, Yahoo!, Outlook, and iCloud.
-If so, choose the appropriate one and enter your email address, user name, and password when prompted.
+Some email apps are preconfigured, with a choice of common email providers like Google, Yahoo!, Outlook, and iCloud.
+Choose the appropriate one and enter your email address, user name, and password when prompted.
 The more technical details, like mail server addresses and port numbers, may already be repopulated with current information.
-If yours is not listed, choose “other” and continue with manual setup.
+If yours is not listed, choose ‘other’ and continue with manual setup.
 Enter the information as prompted.

-5. Finally, send yourself a test email to make sure that both sending and receiving email on your smartphone works as planned.
+Finally, send yourself a test email to make sure that both sending and receiving email on your smartphone works as planned.
 If so – you’ve set up email on your smartphone and you’re ready to go.

-Just as computer threats like viruses, phishing schemes, and ransomware can arrive via email, the same is true of threats to your smartphone.
-As always, use care when unsolicited or unusual emails arrive.
-Quikteks can help you with complete network, computer, and mobile security services.
+Computer threats like viruses, malware and phishing scams can arrive via email.
+The same applies to your smartphone, so beware of unsolicited or unusual emails.
+Quikteks can help you with complete network, computer and mobile security services.
 Contact us today at (973) 882-4644 to schedule a network security free consultation.